theseus-os/Theseus/book/src/idea.md

 ## Going beyond safety

 We show that it's possible to leverage safe languages and compilers to go much further than just basic isolation and memory safety.
-For more details, read about Theseus's novel concept of [intralingual design here](intralingual.md).
+For more details, read about Theseus's novel concept of intralingual design (coming soon). <!-- TODO [intralingual design here](intralingual.md). -->